stanley-gu/qual/proposal.md

 VSMCs that come from the same mouse strain is desired because it will likely be the closest relationship between cell dish experiments to whole animal across the experimental aims.

+#### Quantify Surface Enzyme Expression

+The relative expression levels of ENPP1, CD73, and TNAP will be determined through Western blot and real-time polymerase chain reaction (qPCR).
+These measures will create an expression-level profile of healthy and ACDC VSMCs.
+Cells will be trypsinized, lysed in the presence of protease inhibitor (Roche), centrifuged, and the supernatent protein quantified via the bicinchoninic acid assay (Pierce).
+A fixed amount of protein will be mixed with SDS protein gel loading solution, run on a 4-20% polyacrylamide gel, and electrophoresed at 120V for 1.5 hours.
+After the transfer of proteins, antibodies against ENPP1, CD73, TNAP, and actin (baseline) will be used for quantification.

+##### Expected Results and Proposed Alternatives

+#### Establish Extracellular Metabolite Profile of ACDC Versus Disease Cells

+#### Determine Adenosine Signaling Mechanism

+##### Combinatorial Probing of Adenosine Receptors with Agonists

+##### Perform Adenosine Signaling with Dipyridamole Presence

 ## Specific Aim 2